Jefferson227/busca-cinema/README.md

 # busca-cinema

-Busca Cinema (or Find a Theater, translated from portuguese) is a simple app to show the current movies on theaters and its sessions' informations such as rooms, time, 3D, 2D, subtitled, etc.
+Busca Cinema (or Find a Theater, translated from portuguese) is a simple app to show the current movies on theaters and its sessions' information such as rooms, time, 3D, 2D, subtitled, etc.

 For while it's divided into two branches: